PixelSteganalysis: Pixel-wise Hidden Information Removal with Low Visual Degradation: Introduction

 \section{Introduction}

-Steganography is the science of unnoticeably concealing a secret message within a plain cover image, to covertly send messages to an intended recipient~\cite{johnson1998exploring}.
+} \IEEEPARstart{S}{teganography} is the technique of unnoticeably concealing a secret message within a plain cover image to covertly send a message to an intended recipient~\cite{johnson1998exploring}.
 When a secret message is hidden in a cover image, the output is called a stego image.
-Steganalysis is the detection or removal of a secret message in a stego image~\cite{johnson1998steganalysis}.

-With an upsurge of big data on the internet, the threat of unauthorized and unlimited information transaction and display has arisen.
-Steganography has been used by international terrorist organizations, companies, and the military for covert communication~\cite{sharma2012comparative}.
-It is also being used to steal company confidential information~\cite{king2018}.
+With the upsurge of big data on the Internet, the threat of unauthorized and unlimited information transaction and display has risen sharply.
+Furthermore, steganography has been used by international terrorist organizations, various companies, and military organizations for covert communications~\cite{sharma2012comparative}.
+It is known that some terrorist groups use steganography to exchange secret messages~\cite{gardner_2013}; it is also being used to steal confidential information from companies~\cite{king2018}.

-In the process of covertly embedding a secret message into a cover image, the original cover image should be marginally altered to the stego image~\cite{johnson1998exploring}.
-To avoid statistical and visual detection, the payload of the secret message is small in conventional steganography.
-Many conventional steganographic methods embed secret messages within the least significant bits (LSBs) of the cover image~\cite{pevny2010using,holub2012designing}.
-Hence, the secret messages hidden by conventional steganography could be removed by relatively simple steganalysis methods such as JPEG compression~\cite{fridrich2002steganalysis} and noise reduction~\cite{gou2007noise}.
-For conventional steganography, both texts and images are applicable as the secret message.
-The reason is that the decoding method in conventional steganography is lossless so it can well retain the meaning of the text.
+In the process of covertly embedding a secret message into a cover image, the original cover image is marginally altered to become a stego image~\cite{johnson1998exploring,lie1999data}.
+In conventional steganography, the payload of the secret message is small, and secret messages are mostly embedded in the least significant bits (LSBs) of the cover image in order to avoid statistical and visual detection~\cite{pevny2010using,holub2012designing}.
+Hence, the secret messages hidden using conventional steganography could be removed via relatively simple steganalysis techniques such as JPEG compression~\cite{fridrich2002steganalysis}.
+The decoding method of conventional steganography is lossless, therefore it can well retain the content of the hidden text.

-Deep-learning has shown great performance in various fields.
-Recently, the field of deep-learning steganography has experienced rapid development~\cite{yang2018spatial,wu2018stegnet,husien2015artificial}.
-Currently proposed deep-learning steganography disperses representations of secret images across all available bits~\cite{baluja2017hiding}, not restricted to LSBs.
-The payload of a secret message encoded by a deep-learning method is comparatively large.
-Since the decoding methods are approximate (lossy) in deep-learning steganography, secret messages are limited to the image form.
+As deep learning (DL) techniques have demonstrated great performance in various fields, so do steganography techniques exploiting DL techniques~\cite{dong2018invisible,wu2018stegnet}.
+The currently proposed DL based steganography disperses the representations of secret images across all the available bits~\cite{baluja2017hiding} and is not restricted to LSBs.
+The payload of a secret message embedded using a DL based steganography method is comparatively large; however, because the decoding method of DL based steganography is approximate (lossy), secret messages are mostly limited to the image form.